 In some of the challenges they are required to use specific ingredients, and in other challenges, they are expected to develop cupcakes that fit a particular theme.
 The show always ends with the “Final Challenge” between the top two bakeries, where they need to prepare 1000 cupcakes to fit a specific theme for the client's event.

 It is so fun to watch what the bakeries come up with- so we took the concept of the show, and changed it up a bit to make it a great birthday party idea for an 8-year old girl!
 Here's what we did:

-The Cupcake Wars Invitation
+Cupcake Wars Birthday Party Invitation

 On the TV show “Cupcake Wars”, the bakeries are required to create the batter from scratch and bake the cupcakes before decorating them.
 I knew that we wouldn't have time to get through several rounds of baking cupcakes in a 2-hour birthday party.
 So I baked four different types of cupcakes ahead of time- vanilla, strawberry, chocolate, and red velvet.
 I just used box cake mix to bake 2-dozen cupcakes of each flavor.

-Next I created a toppings area that the girls could choose from to flavor their frostings and decorate their cupcakes.
+Next, I created a toppings area that the girls could choose from to flavor their frostings and decorate their cupcakes.
 I included chocolate chips, butterscotch chips, Heath bar bits, powdered sugar, cocoa, Hershey syrup, marshmallow fluff, and a selection of fruits such as blueberries, raspberries, strawberries, and bananas.